 - Connect learning that happens on screens to real life, hands-on learning off screen.

 Check It Out!

 Visit Thinkport to see our early childhood online courses and register to earn clock hours in child development, curriculum planning and other Core of Knowledge areas.
-Coming in 2019, earn clock hours with our new media literacy course for early childhood educators!

 >> Thinkport Early Childhood Courses

 Check out the following resources to learn more about making the most of screen time.

 - American Academy of Pediatrics Announces New Recommendations for Children’s Media Use